Kurree

-Kurree Sharif is a large village of Gujrat District in the Punjab province of Pakistan.
+Kurree is a large village of Gujrat District in the Punjab province of Pakistan.
 It is located at 32°31'10N 74°12'55E with an altitude of 220 metres (725 feet) and is about 45 km north east of Gujrat city and about 25 km from the city of Sialkot.
-It is perched atop a small hillock which overlooks the Marala Headworks at the very juncture where the Chenab River winds its way into Pakistan.
-This village comes under the administrative jurisdiction of Union Council Mari Khokhran.
-The nearby villages are Khalil Pur in the North, Marala Headworks in the East, BehlolPur, Mari Khokhran and shampur in the South.
-People of all these villages live very cordially like brothers with mutual respect and love for each other.
-Though the village falls under District Gujrat but it is located just 19 km from Sialkot City.
+It is perched atop a small hillock which overlooks the Marala Headworks at the point where the Chenab River enters Pakistan.
+The village comes under the administrative jurisdiction of Union Council Mari Khokhran.

 Demography

-The inhabitants are small-time farmers, however, shrinking family holdings due to land erosion caused by River has pushed people towards diversification of earning livelihood.

 The village has a population of around 8000.
-Agriculture, livestock, labour are the main source of income.
-Majority of the population is Muslim.
-There are a few Christian families also in the village.
-The main tribes in the village are the Jatt and Malik Kokhars..

 History

-Kurree Sharif is quite an old village.
-Before the Partition of India, this village had a major population of Sikhs and Hindus who migrated to India.
+Before the Partition of India the village population also included Sikhs and Hindus who migrated to India.
+It contains the shrine of Punjabi chieftain and folk hero Jasrath Khokhar.